Cotton Mary: Plot

+Critical response

+Sight and Sound magazine described the film as:Structurally, it can be seen as Lily's story as much as Mary's.
+If the surface problem motivating (and resolved in) the narrative is Lily's inability to breastfeed, the underlying problem is that both women are trapped within a dying colonial, patriarchal system which they do not know how to reject.

 Reception

 On Metacritic the film has a score of 52% based on reviews from 18 critics.
 On Rotten Tomatoes the film has an approval rating of 36% based on reviews from 33 critics.

 Roger Ebert gave the film two out of four stars.